 Five cards are randomly chosen from the player's deck instead of the player being able to choose five cards themselves.

 When a card is placed touching two or more other cards with at least one of them being the opposite color and the touching sides of each card have the same value, then all cards involved are captured.
 Combo rule applies: if the captured cards are adjacent to another card whose rank is lower, it is captured as well.
-If the Card Battle rule is active, it adopts its Combo rule.
+If the Card Battle rule is active, its Combo rule will be adopted.

 An extension of the Same rule.
 The edges of the board act as "A" ranks for the purposes of the Same rule.

 Similar to the Same rule.
 When one card is placed touching two others and the ranks touching the cards plus the opposing rank equal the same sum, then both cards are captured.
 Combo rule applies: if the captured cards are adjacent to another card whose rank is lower, it is captured as well.
-If the Card Battle rule is active, it adopts its Combo rule.
+If the Card Battle rule is active, its Combo rule will be adopted.

 One or more of the board slots are randomly marked with an element.
 When an elemental card is placed on a corresponding element, each rank goes up a point (+1).
 When any card is placed on a non-matching element, each rank goes down a point (-1).
 This does not affect other rules such as Same, Plus and Same Wall where the card's original ranks apply.